Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 Yes, Senator, I do.

-Iranian President Hassan Rouhani insisted today it is the U.S., not Iran that has broken the agreement, but said he may soon restart his country's nuclear program.
+Iranian President Hassan Rouhani insisted today it is the U.S., not Iran, that has broken the agreement, but said he may soon restart his country's nuclear program.

-And and this is roughly six years ago.
+And this is roughly six years ago.

-So this and I'm doing this again.
+So I'm doing this again.

 Obama administration comes in, secures the nuclear deal.